VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

   The damage is decreased if a player has a debuff from the opposite element.
 If the crystal and the player's debuff elements are identical, a <span class='debuff'>Damage Down</span> debuff will be applied on top of increased damage.
   + The Purple Crystal will cast <span class='speDebuff'>Disastrous Spell</span> that deals lethal damage.

-  If a quadrant with a Hot Crystal or Cold Crystal isn't soaked when it explodes, every player will recieve <span class='magic'>magical damage</span> and a <span class='debuff'>Damage Down</span> debuff.
+  If a quadrant with a Hot Crystal or Cold Crystal isn't soaked when it explodes, every player will receive <span class='magic'>magical damage</span> and a <span class='debuff'>Damage Down</span> debuff.
   Each quadrant is separated by black lines.
 Standing inside them when the crystals explode deals lethal damage.

 ___